 The versatility and convenience of modular motorcycle helmets have led to their growing popularity among motorcyclists.
 With a simple flip of the front, riders can easily communicate with their pillion or another rider.

-The surge in home-delivered food has also seen modular helmet popularity rise as delivery riders can flip their helmets up when collecting from restaurants and while talking to customers, as opposed to needing to remove their full-face helmet at every stop.
+Additionally, the rise in home-delivered food has further contributed to the increased use of modular helmets among delivery riders.
+These riders can now effortlessly flip up their chin bar when collecting food from restaurants or talking to customers, eliminating the need to repeatedly remove their full-face helmets at every stop.

-The general consensus seems to be that modular helmets are not as safe as full-face helmets, however, this consensus appears to be based heavily on opinion rather than actual facts.
+There is a widely held belief that modular helmets are not as safe as full-face helmets.
+However, this notion appears to be primarily based on subjective viewpoints rather than concrete facts.

-While modular helmets have no difficulty becoming DOT-approved in the United States, there are currently no Snell-approved modular helmets.
-This leads consumers to assume that modular helmets are just not safe.
+In the United States, modular helmets face no difficulty in obtaining DOT approval.
+However, there is currently no Snell-approved modular helmet on the market.
+This lack of Snell approval leads some consumers to assume that modular helmets are inherently less safe.